๐Ÿงฌ

 • โ€ขCJC-1295 with DAC: 6-8 day half-life, weekly dosing, sustained elevation.

-• โ€ขCJC-1295 without DAC: short half-life, stacked with ipamorelin for pulsatile pattern.
+• โ€ขCJC-1295 without DAC: short half-life; used in research for a more pulsatile pattern.

 • โ€ขTrack weekly dose, IGF-1, body composition for DAC version.